 How do Sterols and Stanols reduce LDL?

+Being similar to cholesterol in nature, they interfere and block the absorption of cholesterol in the digestive tract.
 Cholesterol, therefore, is excreted instead of being absorbed.
 Their action extends only to LDL and they do not interfere with the levels of HDL or triglycerides.

 Food Sources of Sterol and Stanol